-- Three problem sets of short cases for the students to solve independently and outside of class.
-These problem sets are then discussed in three scheduled small-group sessions. - Consists of independently done work handed in at the beginning of the session. - Evaluation is based upon turning in the mini-cases and satisfactory completion as defined by the standards set forth by students in their class oath.
+- One problem set of short cases for the students to solve independently and outside of class.
+These problem sets are then discussed in a scheduled classroom. - Consists of independently done work handed in at the beginning of the session. - Evaluation is based upon turning in the mini-cases and satisfactory completion as defined by the standards set forth by students in their Class of 2011 class oath. - Sources used in answers should be cited where appropriate.